Mixture of Parrots: Experts improve memorization more than reasoning: Pre-trained Models

 \paragraph{Experts improve memorization more than reasoning.} We observe that the conclusions from our theoretical results and synthetic experiments also hold when pre-training and evaluating language models on natural language and math.
 In \autoref{fig:world_knowledge_intro}, we report the accuracy of our models with respect to the number of \emph{total} parameters.
 All the lines in the plot approximately coincide which implies that regardless of the number of active parameters, MoEs can effectively use their routing to leverage all of their parameters to solve memory-intensive tasks.
 On the other hand, on commonsense and math benchmarks (Figures \ref{fig:commonsense_intro},\ref{fig:math_intro}) we find that MoEs do not reach the performance of dense models with the same number of total parameters.
 This indicates that for these reasoning tasks, increasing the dense model width is more effective that adding experts.

 \paragraph{On math tasks, MoEs display a higher train-test gap than dense models, suggestive of memorization.} We provide additional evidence that memorization occurs in pre-trained MoEs by considering the generalization gap.
 In \autoref{fig:generalization_gap} we select 6,319 random problems from the OpenMathInstruct dataset, which is part of the training mixture data.
 More precisely, we pick 5,000 Hendrycks-MATH like examples and 1,319 GSM8k-like examples to ensure that the number of training examples matches with the corresponding number of examples in GSM8k and Hendrycks-MATH test sets.
 We then report the \emph{generalization gap}, which is the gap between the accuracy on training examples and test examples.
 While both dense transformers and MoEs make a \emph{single} pass on the OpenMathInstruct dataset, \autoref{fig:generalization_gap} shows that at scales beyond 159M parameters, MoEs suffer from a more significant generalization gap than dense transformers.
-This is suggestive that MoEs are more prone to memorize training data than dense models.
+This is suggestive that MoEs are more prone to overfit to the problems they have been pre-trained on than dense models.

 \paragraph{MoE models excel at world knowledge tasks but match dense models in reasoning when perplexity is fixed.} Finally, we focus on the relationship between validation perplexity and downstream performance in \autoref{fig:iso_ppl_math_nlp}.
 Rather than comparing models by their parameter count, we can compare them based on how well they fit the training distribution as measured by validation perplexity.
 Even though two models may have the same perplexity, they will have learned different functions.
 The question is then if we can see any high level patterns in which types of functions a particular model class is more likely to learn. \autoref{fig:iso_ppl_world_knowledge} shows that at a fixed perplexity, the MoE models outperform the dense models on world knowledge tasks.
-This suggests that MoEs do have a bias towards learning functions that memorize training data.
-On the other hand, Figures \ref{fig:iso_ppl_commonsense} and \ref{fig:iso_ppl_math} show that MoEs and dense models perform about the same on the reasoning tasks at fixed validation perplexity.
-We can square this with the results from \autoref{fig:introduction} by noting that at equal total number of parameters an MoE has worse validation perplexity than the corresponding dense model.
-This suggests that while MoEs do not change the relationship between perplexity and downstream accuracy on reasoning tasks relative to dense models, they may struggle to learn the reasoning parts of the training distribution as well.